kubevirt/kubevirt/docs/cluster-configuration.md

 Golden images are root disk images for commonly used operating systems.
 HCO provides several hard coded images, but it is also possible to add custom golden images.
 For more details, see [the golden image documentation](https://github.com/kubevirt/community/blob/master/design-proposals/golden-image-delivery-and-update-pipeline.md).

-To add a custom image, add a `DataImportCronTemplate` object to the `dataImportCronTemplates` under the `HyperConverged`'s `spec` field.
+To add a custom image, add a `DataImportCronTemplate` object to the `dataImportCronTemplates` under the `HyperConverged`'s
+`spec` field.

-**Note**: the commonDataImportCronEnabled feature does not block the custom golden images, but only the common ones.
+**Note**: the `enableCommonBootImageImport` feature does not block the custom golden images, but only the common ones.

 ### Custom Golden Images example
 ```yaml